 Pupils will not access social media during lesson time, unless it is part of a curriculum activity.
-Pupils are not permitted to use the school's WiFi network to access any social media platforms unless prior permission has been sought from the headteacher, and has ensured appropriate network security measures are applied.
+Main school pupils are not permitted to use wifi in school.
+Sixth form pupils are not permitted to use the school's WiFi network to access any social media platforms unless prior permission has been sought from the headteacher, and has ensured appropriate network security measures are applied.